 - effectiveness – the extent to which objectives are met (‘doing the right things’).

 To help achieve VfM, goods and services should be acquired by competition unless there are convincing reasons not to do so.
 The form of competition should be appropriate to the complexity of the procurement and barriers to the participation of suppliers should be removed.
 In practice, the level of competition is indicated by the estimated value of the proposed procurement.
 Each institution will have its own published thresholds above which, stated procedures must be followed.
+Some indicative thresholds are provided as an example.

-The National Audit Office has identified a number of key principles that will help in the achievement of VfM.
+There are also a number of key principles that will help in the achievement of VfM.